Beekeepers to the rescue after 5 million bees fall off truck in Canada

 "It was something else," he told the BBC.
 "I hope to never experience it again."

-Mr Barber, who owns Tri-City Bee Rescue in nearby Guelph, said he first received the calls from local police at around 07:00 local time (12:00 GMT), informing him that there was an accident that resulted in bee hives being spread all over Guelph Line road.
+Mr Barber, who owns Tri-City Bee Rescue in nearby Guelph, said he first received the calls from local police at around 07:00 local time (12:00 GMT), informing him that there was an accident that resulted in bee hives being spread all over the road.

 At the same time police put out a public call on social media urging people to stay away from the area, which is about an hour south of Toronto.